ykdai/BasicPBC/README.md

 | PaintBucket-Character Train/Test | [link](https://drive.google.com/file/d/1gIJVKyeIu4PQshZnHG6TWj5kSZjnMb2_/view?usp=sharing) | [link](https://pan.baidu.com/s/12AMfqwlPF-7R30RWRdUBfg?pwd=cvpr) | 11,345/3,000 | 3D rendered frames for training and testing.
 Our dataset is a mere 2GB in size, so feel free to download it and enjoy exploring. 😆😆 |
 | PaintBucket-Real Test            |                              /                               |                              /                               | 200          | Hand-drawn frames for testing.                               |

 Due to copyright issues, we do not provide download links for the real hand-drawn dataset.
-Please contact us through the e-mail if you want to use it.
+Please contact us through the e-mail if you want to use it or wish to get project files of our dataset.
 These hand-drawn frames are only for evaluation and not for any commercial activities.

 ### Pretrained Model